 You can also use iCloud Drive on iCloud.com from a web browser on a Mac or Windows computer.

 To set up iCloud Drive, see Set up iCloud Drive on all your devices in the iCloud User Guide.

 Set up iCloud Drive

 If you haven’t yet set up iCloud Drive on this Mac, you can do it now in the iCloud pane of Apple ID preferences.

 On your Mac, choose Apple menu > System Preferences, click Apple ID , then select iCloud in the sidebar.

 The first time you select the iCloud Drive feature on any of your devices, you’re asked to upgrade.
 When you upgrade, your documents and data currently stored in iCloud are moved to iCloud Drive.
 If you’re not asked to upgrade, your account is already upgraded.

-Important: After upgrading to iCloud Drive, your documents stored in iCloud Drive are only available on your computers and iOS devices that meet minimum system requirements, and have iCloud Drive turned on.
+Important: After upgrading to iCloud Drive, your documents stored in iCloud Drive are only available on your computers, and iOS and iPadOS devices that meet minimum system requirements, and have iCloud Drive turned on.
 Your documents in iCloud Drive are also available on iCloud.com.

 If you have devices with iCloud Drive turned off, documents and data on those devices aren’t kept up to date with documents and data on your devices with iCloud Drive turned on.

 Store your Desktop and Documents folders in iCloud Drive